mojombo/clippy/README.md

 If that is successful, copy `build/clippy.swf` to your `public` directory or wherever your static assets can be found.

+Note: in haXe 3+ edit compile.hxml and replace:
+--flash-use-stage
+with
+-D flash-use-stage

 Contribute
 ----------